jmyers7/stats-book-materials/suggested-problems/13-suggested-problems-sol.md

 P_{g(Z)} \big( (-\infty,0] \big) = P\big(\\{s\in \mathbb{R} : g(Z) \in (-\infty,0]\\} \big).
 $$

-But using the same methods as above, we determine
+Using the same methods as above, we determine

 $$
 \\{s\in \mathbb{R} : g(Z) \in (-\infty,0]\\} = (-\infty,1],